 Massage therapy is a study of the interrelationship of body, mind and spirit.
-Massage therapists apply specific techniques to the muscular structures and soft tissues of the human body effectively relieving pain and restoring function.
-Professional massage therapists are an integral part of a health care team and recognized for their important role in helping to treat illness and chronic ailments.
+Massage therapists apply specific techniques to the muscular structures and soft tissues of the human body, effectively relieving pain and restoring function.
+Professional massage therapists are an integral part of a health care team and are recognized for their important role in helping to treat illness and chronic ailments.

 Stark State College offers two approaches to training as a massage therapist.
 The certificate program enables students to complete the 41 credit hour coursework in four semesters.
 The associate of technical studies degree in massage therapy can be completed in five semesters and includes courses that prepare students for success in their profession.
 Upon successful completion, students are issued a certificate which allows them to apply for licensure with the State Medical Board of Ohio after receiving a passing score on the Federation of State Massage Therapy Boards (FSMTB) Exam, Massage and Bodywork Licensing Exam (MBLEx).